adamsilver/fdpb/01-a-registration-form.md

 ## A note on styling

-The way you style your form components will, at least in part, be determined by your product or companies brand guidelines.
-With that said, there are some considerations that will universally help your users.
+The way you style your form components will, at least in part, be determined by your product or company's brand.
+Still, there are some visual styles that need to be considered such as label position, font-size and focus styles.

-First, the label (and optional hint) is placed above the form controls.
-In “Label Placement In Forms”[^6], Matteo Penzo's eye tracking tests showed that labels are easier to read this way.
-Though the time to understand the question and answer it, takes far longer than reading the label.

-More practically on small screen devices there is no space to put the label anywhere else.
-And for visually-impaired users who use a screen magnifier, there is less chance of the label disppearing off screen this way.
+Generally speaking you should place the label and hint above the form control.
+In “Label Placement In Forms”[^6], Mattero Penzo shows that they are are easier to read.
+But, there are more practical reasons to do this.
+On small screen viewports there is no space to place the label beside the field.
+And, on large viewports, doing so increases the chance of it disppearing off-screen for those who need to zoom-in.

-And, labels that contain lots of text will wrap onto multiple lines, disrupting the form's visual rhythm.
-Whilst we should strive to keep labels and hints terse, this is not always possible and so it's a good move to use a pattern that accomodates the varying length of content found in different forms.
+Also, some labels contain a lot of text which may wrap onto multiple lines, which if placed beside the control, would disrupt the visual rhythm.
+Whilst you should keep labels terse, it's not always possible.
+Using a pattern that accomodates varying content is good design.

-- Font-size
-- Padding
-- Hit area
-- Thick border

 ## Focus styles